Category Archives: Project: Enfield Himalayan

 tlrims

-Pictured left: the top WM rim has no sealing lip; the lower MT rim does.
-Note also the angle of the tyre bead–rim interface; the lower rim with the lip is flat which helps make a better seal.
-The upper lipless rim slopes into the well making it easier to change by hand, but it won’t hold or seal a tubeless tyre half as well.
-I think my 2008 Tenere front-wheel sealing problems were because the rear wheel was like the lower rim – good for tubeless.
+Pictured left: the top ‘WM’ rim has no sealing lip; the lower ‘MT’ rim does.
+Note also the angle of the tyre bead–rim interface; the lower rim with the lip is flat which helps make a better seal and keep the tyre bead in place.
+The upper lipless rim slopes into the well making it easy to mount by hand, but it won’t hold or seal a tubeless tyre half as well.
+My 2008 Tenere front-wheel sealing problems were because the rear wheel was like the lower rim – good for tubeless.
 The 21-inch front was like the upper rim; less good seal.

 21-inch spoke rims with safety lips